ShashankC10/dbms-miniproject/README.md

-Copy paste the dml statements in a query tab of mql workbench and run it.
+Copy paste the dml statements in a query tab of mysql workbench and run it.

 Create a .yaml file which has the credentials of the mysql server.Host,User,Password and Database name.